dmobley0608/peach-state-euro-backend/README.md

   - Cloudinary Account

   ## Docker Hub Instruction for Windows
+  **Be sure to update the application.properties file with your database credentials**
   1. Run the following commands in your terminal:
   ```
   ./mvnw clean package